 This rigorous course covers the systems approach for instructional design, including the analysis, design, development, implementation, and evaluation of instructional materials (ADDIE).
 It also presents learning domains (including the affective/motivational domain), metacognition (knowing what you know, and how you learn), and evaluation levels.
 Although this class is strongly rooted in ID theory, it will provide relevant examples of real-world contexts.

-This course introduces the terminology, critical issues and current debates in the field of evaluation, independent of specific disciplines.
-It also covers the design of monitoring and evaluation plans and of logical models.
+This course introduces the terminology, critical issues, and current debates in the field of evaluation, independent of specific disciplines.
+Students begin to gain the skills necessary to design monitoring and evaluation plans that reflect varying circumstances and parameters.
+Students learn how to develop logical frameworks, or logframes—one of the major documents that donors and implementers use to monitor and evaluate projects.

 SAM 600: Strategic Management of Sports Organizations